phrafsanjani/phrafsanjani.github.io/index.md

 > Would you like to know what philosophy has to oﬀer the human race?
 Advice!
 ― Lucius Annaeus Seneca, *Letters on Ethics*, Letter 48.
 Translated by Margaret Graver and A. A. Long.
 The University of Chicago Press, 2015.

+### Psychology

 My interest in psychology focuses specifically on close relationships, singlehood, and personality.
 These are concepts I've deeply contemplated in my personal life, and I believe rigorous research in these areas is profoundly important.

+### Economics

 Economics is another field I occasionally study.
 We should all strive to be good decision-makers, and economic literacy is key to this.
 Economics isn't just about money and markets—it's a framework for life.
 I believe that with economic knowledge, we can make better choices, from everyday decisions to major financial ones.

+### Open-Source & GNU/Linux

+Beyond academia, I'm a GNU/Linux enthusiast.
+I began using GNU/Linux in 2020,
+starting with Ubuntu before exploring other distributions like Fedora, Linux Mint, and Pop!\_OS.
+After primarily using Pop!_OS for several years, I transitioned to Arch Linux—and have had no major issues with it since.

+My main motivation was to deepen my understanding of Linux.
+Arch has taught me what questions to ask when configuring my system for my workflow, and how little is actually needed to perform my computations.
+Unlike versioned distributions, Arch follows a rolling-release model (there’s just one Arch Linux, not Arch 1.0, Arch 2.0, etc.), which I see as one of its greatest strengths.
+The system is reliable, and thanks to excellent Arch and Arch-based forums, problems can usually be resolved quickly.

+I also appreciate Arch’s philosophy: it’s entirely free to use without restrictions, and users have full control—whether choosing free or proprietary software.

+More broadly, I’m deeply interested in exploring and supporting open-source software and communities.
+Whenever possible, I prefer self-hosting my services rather than relying heavily on large corporations.
+While I don’t oppose using well-made proprietary tools, I actively evaluate tech trends and company practices before deciding what to adopt.

 ## Social Media and Online Activity